Kovarsos/CutiePy-Compiler/README.md

 # CutiePy-Compiler
-Compiler for the CutiePy language based on Python | Project as part of the MYY801 - Compilers I course
+Semester project as part of the MYY802 - Compilers I course of University of Ioannina Intellectual property of the language as well as the project title belongs to prof. Georgios Manis